efeelize/eng/kaiyan/dinner/dinner_with_coworkers.md

 > 4) "eat and run" here just basically means you need to eat quickly, then go.Should say one thing about this phrase.
 This is a great chance for you to show your politeness if your friend treats you to lunch or dinner, and then you have to leave.
 You can just say sorry to eat and run.

 > 5) "grabbing," It just means to get something quickly.casually you can grab a sandwich.
 You can grab a coffee.
 You can grab a beer.so it's just a great thing that you do you with friends.
 Now, if you are on a date with a very beautiful girl or a very handsome guy, maybe you should go to that place with great reviews.
 With your friends, just go grab a sandwich.

+> 6)So someone is always going to ask this in the office around 11:30.
+And so this idea of grabbing lunch. what are we doing here when we're grabbing lunch?You're going and getting lunch."Do you want to eat some lunch?"sounds so strange.We grab or get lunch.

+> 7)take out:At lunchtime, food courts are super busy so you probably won't be able to get a seat.
+So, she suggests maybe we should just get take-out.
+You take it out of the restaurant.so you don't eat it there.
+You eat it at home or somewhere else.

+> 8)takeaway:I just want to get takeaway.
+But I think take-out is more common.

+> 9)take it to go:And you would say this when you're at the restaurant.
+They would ask you would you like to eat here or take it away and you can say I'd like to take it to go.

+> 10) place an order,you could just say order.I would say the only difference is placed an order could also mean to do it ahead of time.
+But not necessarily.

+> 11)Great deal on a group buy app.The idea is that you get a group of people and when you buy it from these apps, it brings the price down, cheapens it.

 # 3.a round [n.每人一点]
 > 1)so "a round"—this is a counter, right?
 It's a counter for a group of things.So, basically, if you are with your friends and you go to a bar or a restaurant and everybody, you know, is going to have some beers.